jackiecwv/SDS-CP040-modelops/advanced/submissions/team-members/Nima-Safara/DEPLOYMENT.md

 ## Troubleshooting

 ### Model Not Found
-- Ensure the model exists at `../../../../models/model.pkl` relative to the Dockerfile when building
+- Ensure `model.pkl` exists in the same directory as the Dockerfile
 - Check Docker build logs to verify the model was copied successfully
 - Verify the `/ready` endpoint returns `{"model_loaded": true}`